raojay7/Awesome-LLMs-Data-AI/README.md

 - Quality, Diversity, and Complexity in Synthetic Data SURVEYING THE EFFECTS OF QUALITY, DIVERSITY, AND COMPLEXITY IN SYNTHETIC DATA FROM LARGE LANGUAGE MODELS
 - A Survey of Multimodal Large Language Model from A Data-centric Perspective
 - A Survey of Post-Training Scaling in Large Language Models
+- Rethinking Data Mixture for Large Language Models: A Comprehensive Survey and New Perspectives selection
 ### Blogs

 - [**Synthetic dataset generation techniques: Self-Instruct**](https://huggingface.co/blog/davanstrien/self-instruct) *Daniel van Strien.* 2024